Choijh03/Card_Matching_Memory_Game_App_Java/README.md

 -The correct number of blank tiles display.

--When users click a tile, the word appears.
+-When users click a tile, the image appears.

 -When the user clicks the Try Again button, if the tiles do not match, they turn over.